ec-jrc/lisflood-code/docs/3_step5_model-initialisation/index.md

 Note that the "-9999" 'bogus' value can *only* be used with the variables in the Table above; the use of the 'bogus' value for all the other variables will produce nonsense results!
 For this reason, the initialisation of the lower groundwater zone is necessary.<br>

-*WARNING!* In areas with arid climate and very thick (~10^2) soils, the use of initial soil water content equal to field capacity creates nonrealistic large discharge values in the channels. <br>
+*WARNING!* In some areas, the use of initial soil water content equal to field capacity leads to nonrealistic trends in soil moisture content and to fictitious discharge values in the channels. <br>
+The issue above can occur, for instance, in catchments with arid climate and very thick (~10^2) soil layers or in catchments in very cold area where frost conditions are frequent.

-To avoid nonrealistic results in such specific contexts, it is recommended to use the end states of the initialization run to initialize the soil and upper groundwater zone storages of the cold run. <br>
+To avoid nonrealistic results in such specific contexts, it is recommended to use the end states and the fluxes computed by the prerun to initialize soil moisture valus for the three soil layers, and upper groundwater zone storages. <br>

-The following end states can be used for the initialization of the run: upper groundwater zone water content; water content of soil layers 1,2,3 for the all the land use categories (other, forest, irrigation). <br>
+This optional, extensive initialization has been implemented in OS-LISFLOOD v4.X.X.

+Initialization of the soil moisture content: the prerun provides in output end states and average fluxes.
+The end states are the volumetric soil moisture content for the three soil layers and the three land covers (9 maps).
+The average fluxes represent the averaege (over the simulation period) infiltration from the soil layer 2 to soil layer 3, for the three land cover fractions (3 maps).
+In the cold run, the end states  are used to initialize the volumetric soil moisture content of soil layers 1 and 2.
+The initilization of the volumetric soil moisture content of soil layer 3 makes use of the relevant end state and of the fluxes: following the same reasoning implemented for the lower groundwater zone (see below), the model tries to enable long term equilibrium conditions between average inflow and outflow fluxes in the third soil layer.

-In summary,  the initialization of the lower groundwater zone is always necessary (see paragraph below); the use of the end states to initialize the upper groundwater zone water content and the water content of soil layers 1,2,3 is optional. <br>
+Initialization of the upper groundwater zone water content: it is recommended to use the end state generated by the prerun. <br>

-This optional, extensive initialization has been implemented in OS-LISFLOOD v4.0.0.
-The interested users can then use the provided templates as an example to prepare their own [initialization run](../media/lisfloodSettings_reference_prerun_optional_init_v4.0.0.xml) and run with [cold start](../media/lisfloodSettings_reference_coldstart_optional_init_v4.0.0.xml).
-Please note that the content of this paragraph does not apply to the runs with warm start! <br>
+*Please note that the content of this paragraph does not apply to the runs with warm start!* <br>

 **Initialisation of the lower groundwater zone**
 Even though the use of a sufficiently long warm-up period usually results in a correct initialisation, a complicating factor is that the time needed to initialise any storage component of the model is dependent on the average residence time of the water in it.
 For example, the moisture content of the upper soil layer tends to respond almost instantly to LISFLOOD's meteorological forcing variables (precipitation, evapo(transpi)ration).
 As a result, relatively short warm-up periods are sufficient to initialise this storage component.
 At the other extreme, the response of the lower groundwater zone is generally very slow (especially for large values of $T_{lz}$).
 Consequently, to avoid unrealistic trends in the simulations, very long warm-up periods may be needed.
 The Figure below shows a typical example for an 8-year simulation, in which a decreasing trend in the lower groundwater zone is visible throughout the whole simulation period.
 Because the amount of water in the lower zone is directly proportional to the baseflow in the channel, this will obviously lead to an unrealistic long-term simulation of baseflow.
 Assuming the long-term climatic input is more or less constant, the baseflow (and thus the storage in the lower zone) should be free of any long-term trends (although some seasonal variation is normal).
 In order to avoid the need for excessive warm-up periods, LISFLOOD is capable of calculating a 'steady-state' storage amount for the lower groundwater zone.
 This *steady state* storage is very effective for reducing the lower zone's warm-up time.
 The concept of *steady state* is explained in the [LISFLOOD model description](https://ec-jrc.github.io/lisflood-model/2_13_stdLISFLOOD_groundwater/), here we will show how it can be used to speed up the initialisation of a LISFLOOD run.